 Possible Changes in NEET 2026

-Even though NEET 2025 was conducted in paper-pencil-based mode or offline mode, based on the NEET Expert Committee recommendations, there might be changes introduced in NEET 2026, such as conducting the exam in a computer-based test (CBT) mode, reviewing the NEET syllabus and pattern, among other changes.
+Even though NEET 2025 was conducted in PBT or offline mode, based on the NEET Expert Committee recommendations, there might be changes introduced in NEET 2026, such as conducting the exam in a CBT mode, reviewing the NEET syllabus and pattern, among other changes.
 The Ministry of Education has asked NTA to review the recommendations and draw an action plan assessing the possibility of implementation in NEET 2026.

-The Ministry of Education is conducting a detailed data analysis to explore the possibility of shifting NEET UG 2026 to an online mode.
-Officials have confirmed that the National Testing Agency (NTA) is examining whether a computer-based test can be introduced in the coming years.
+The Ministry of Education is studying the possibility of conducting the NEET UG 2026 exam in computer-based mode or online mode.
+Talks are also on regarding conducting NEET UG in both PBT and CBT modes, wherein test-takers can choose their preferred mode during the application process.
+However, there is no official announcement yet.
+Officials have confirmed that the NTA is examining whether a computer-based test can be introduced in the coming years.
 The exam may also be conducted in multiple days and slots.
-In that scenario, concept of normalisation will also have to be implemented.
+In that scenario, the concept of normalisation will also have to be implemented.

 Another important update that has been doing the rounds in the national media is that students will no longer be able to choose or submit their exam city preferences while filling the NEET application form.
 NTA will directly allot them exam centres based on their address mentioned on their Aadhaar Cards.
 According to NTA, this will improve transparency and help curb malpractices like impersonation of test-takers and cheating.
 The news has caused anxiety among students or NEET 2026 aspirants, whose permanent address printed on the Aadhaar Card, and present address are different.
 NTA is likely to implement this change in all three major undergraduate entrance exams of India, NEET UG, JEE Main and CUET UG.

-However, there has not been any official information yet.
-It is expected that the new changes will be revealed along with the NEET 2026 notification.
+The new changes, if any, will be revealed along with the NEET 2026 notification.
 At the same time, there is also a possibility of maintaining the existing format and pattern for NEET UG 2026 exam.

 NEET 2026 Exam Overview